jstrah00/jstrah00.github.io/content/posts/ekoparty_ctf_kulkan_writeup.md

 As I said, I'm just starting out on the "offensive" side of cybersecurity, so I'm writing this as I'd like to be explained if I were on the other side of the screen.
 Although I have no doubt that anyone reading it, regardless of their expertise, will find something useful here.

+P.S.
+Big thanks to my coworkers for covering for me while I was away at the conference!

 ## Hands on

 This is the challenge.
 We have a web application where our task is "see if you can find a way to **cat** the flag".
 They give us a URL of an instancer that gives us 2 minutes to find the flag, but for testing and finding the vulnerability, they give us a zip with the source code.